 No fixed number.
 All universities look at GCSE performance in the context of the school attended.
 Students do not need to have a certain GCSE profile in order to apply.
-The average GCSE profile of successful BHASVIC applicants in previous years has been 6/7 grade 8/9s.
+The average GCSE profile of successful BHASVIC applicants in 2017/18 was 6/7 As (9s) + 4/5 As + 1B.
+The range was from 12As to 2As + 5As + 5Bs.

 These GCSE profiles are 'retrospective' and GCSEs are only one of several factors Oxbridge and other leading universities consider.
-Oxford probably places a greater weighting on GCSEs than Cambridge, a weighting of about 25-30% in the final decision.
-It is undeniable that some subjects are much more competitive than others.
+Oxford probably places a greater weighting on GCSEs than Cambridge, a weighting of about 25-30% when deciding whether to interview.

-Students with a GCSE profile which is weaker than the lowest cited above, would probably be better to apply post A- level.
+Students with a GCSE profile which is significantly weaker than the lowest cited above, would probably be better to apply post A-level, having secured As and As.